CE-Programming/toolchain/docs/libraries/graphx.rst

 This checking process takes time.
 If you can be sure that an object to be drawn is fully within the bounds of the screen, the clipping process can be safely skipped by using the **_NoClip** variant of the routine.

-**Do not use the _NoClip variant of a routine if you can not be sure that the object to be drawn is fully within the bounds of the screen.
+**Do not use the _NoClip variant of a routine if you cannot be sure that the object to be drawn is fully within the bounds of the screen.
 Doing so may result in corrupted graphics or memory.
 This is because the screen itself is represented as a region of memory.
 If you draw outside the bounds of that region, you risk overwriting other, possibly important data.
-This can cause corruption, and can cause crashes.**
+This can cause corruption and crashes.**

 General Usage
 ^^^^^^^^^^^^^

 To begin using the graphx library functions, the :code:`gfx_Begin` function must first be called.